revforyou/Content_Moderation_System/README.md

 Scalability – Can handle millions of content pieces in real time.
 Consistency – This removes human bias from decision-making.
 Faster Response Time – Immediate flagging of harmful content.
-Adaptive Learning – Model continuously improves using feedback from moderators.
+Adaptive Learning – Model continuously improves using new input data.
-Multi-Modal Analysis – Supports text, image, and video content moderation.

 This system is designed to be cloud-native, scalable, and compliant with content policies, making it ideal for social media platforms, online forums, and enterprise collaboration tools.